sage-code/maj/case.md

 * sometimes a language need a pushed forward,
 * constructed languages failed so far.

+# But how

+* We simplify the alphabet for Maj
+* We create strong simple grammar rules
+* We optimize the language using programming algorithms

 # But why

 A constructed language can have good use-cases.